Peter Downsborough

-Peter Downsborough (13 September 1943 – 26 September 2019) was a League Cup and Anglo Italian Cup winning English professional footballer who played as a goalkeeper.
+Peter Downsborough (13 September 1943 – 26 September 2019) was an English professional footballer who played as a goalkeeper.

 Career

 A centre forward as a schoolboy, he transferred into the role of goalkeeper after deputising for an injured teammate during a school match.

 Downsborough made his League debut for his local side Halifax Town just before his 17th birthday and went on to play in 148 games in total before being signed for Swindon Town by Danny Williams.

 He made his Swindon debut in the first game of the 1965/66 season, keeping a clean sheet against local rivals Oxford United at the County Ground.
 His confidence in his abilities and great positional strength were his most admirable qualities.

 With his assistance, Swindon made it to the 1969 League Cup Final against Arsenal at Wembley Stadium.
 Widely regarded by players and press as his finest moment, Downsborough pulled off save after save and prevented the higher division club from scoring for 86 minutes.